PreprintPDF Available

 sources, allowing intensive remote verification of resource claims.

-In the following sections, a preliminary simulation and a Hyperledger Fabric blockchain (2022) application to support further
+In the following sections, the DAO rules, a preliminary simulation, and a Hyperledger Fabric blockchain (2022) game to support

 Distributed resource governance on a blockchain